 Keeping slim and lean is a major problem for the indoor cat.
-Typically, a desexed cat living in a stable, warm but restricted space will have less opportunity for exercise.
-This makes it is much harder for indoor cats to retain their natural shape than outdoor cats.
+Typically, a desexed cat living in a stable, warm but restricted space will have fewer opportunities for exercise.
+This makes it much harder for indoor cats to retain their natural shape than outdoor cats.

-It is important indoor cats aren’t overfed, which can lead to obesity.
-Over-feeding is especially widespread amongst owners who like to leave food out for their cat during the day particularly if they are at work.
+It is important that indoor cats aren't overfed, which can lead to obesity.
+Overfeeding is especially widespread among owners who like to leave food out for their cat during the day, particularly if they are at work.

-You only need to put out a measured amount of food which meets your cat’s energy needs and nothing more.
+You only need to put out a measured amount of food that meets your cat’s energy needs and nothing more.

-There are a range of commercially-produced cat foods developed for the specific needs of indoor cats.
+There is a range of commercially-produced cat foods developed for the specific needs of indoor cats.
 Look out for the ones that contain:

-- A controlled balance of minerals, which minimises the risk of urinary problems.
+- A controlled balance of minerals, which minimizes the risk of urinary problems.

-- High levels of indigestible fibre.
-This means lower calorie content as well as helping to ease swallowed hair along the digestive system and avoiding the formation of hair balls.
+- High levels of indigestible fiber.
+This means lower calorie content as well as helping to ease swallowed hair along the digestive system and avoiding the formation of hairballs.

-- Special fermentable fibre, which reduces litter box odours by optimising gut bacteria.
+- Special fermentable fiber, which reduces litter box odors by optimizing gut bacteria.

-- Highly digestible ingredients to help form small firm faeces which are easily cleaned.
+- Highly digestible ingredients to help form small firm feces that are easily cleaned.